dbrown/twitter-search/README.markdown

     @tweets = @client.query 'twitter search'

 The String form uses the default Summize behavior, which in this example finds tweets containing both "twitter" and "search".
-It is identical to:
+It is identical to the more verbose, explicit version:

     @tweets = @client.query :q => 'twitter search'